 If the other treatment options have failed, surgery is the only option available to treat Obstructive Sleep Apnea.
 For people with certain jaw structure problems, surgery is the first option given by medical professionals as well.

 The goals of sleep apnea surgery are to enlarge the airway through the throat or nose that causes you to snore or may be blocking the upper air passages that cause sleep apnea.
 There are three surgical options available.

 Also known as maxillomandibular advancement, In this surgery procedure, the jaw is moved forward from the remainder of the facial bones.
 This process enlarges the space behind the soft palate and the tongue to make the obstruction less likely.

-Also called as uvulopalatopharyngoplasty, this procedure involves the doctor removing the tissue from the top of your throat and the rear of your mouth.
+Also known as uvulopalatopharyngoplasty, this procedure involves the doctor removing the tissue from the top of your throat and the rear of your mouth.
 The tonsils and adenoids are usually removed, too.